 Figure 2.
 Infection curves of the five phages infecting S. venezuelae (A) and S. coelicolor (B).
-Spores of either S. venezuelae (10^5) or S. coelicolor M145 (10^6) were grown in GYM or YEME medium, respectively.
-After 6 to 8 h, phages were added at the corresponding multiplicity of infection (MOI).
-OD450 or backscatter were measured over time (left panels), in parallel to phage titers (right panels).
+S. venezuelae or S. coelicolor were inoculated to GYM or YEME medium, respectively, and grown in microtiter plates, to which phages were added at the indicated initial phage titers.
+Backscatter was measured over time (left panels), in parallel to phage titers (right panels).